 We recommend starting training right away, rewarding outdoor bathroom behavior and teaching your puppy their name with positive reinforcement.
 The trick is to make sure you say “Yes!” in a positive voice BEFORE giving your dog a treat to ensure treats are a reward and not a bribe!

-Also, young children and friends should participate, by playing games and giving your puppy treats, this will help your puppy bond and associate people as his new family.
+Also, young children and friends should participate, by playing games and giving your puppy treats.
+This will help your puppy bond and associate people as his new family.

 Teaching your dog to take treats from your hands has some very nice side effects.
-Hand feeding games reduces unwanted play biting and nipping.
+Hand feeding games reduce unwanted play biting and nipping.
 Ideally, your puppy is learning to gently (and patiently) take food from your hands.
-Imagine daily play sessions where your puppy learns to gently take food from your children’s hands instead of trying to nip, chew clothes, carpet, or the couch!
+Treats makes training fun for your dog and can improves obedience.
+Imagine daily play sessions where your puppy learns to gently take food from you and your children’s hands instead of trying to nip, chew clothes, carpet, or the couch!

-Note: You still should feed a majority of your dogs meals out of a bowl, just take 1 meal-a-day to dedicate to training and bonding games.
+Note: You still should feed a majority of your dog’s meals out of a bowl.
+Just take 1 meal-a-day to dedicate to training and bonding games.

 Rewarding and Socializing

 In addition to rewarding good behaviors with positive reinforcement, use treats to socialize your puppy to new people, places, and things.
-Simply hand-feeding your dog outside on walks, or in and around your house will boost your dogs confidence!
+Simply hand-feeding your dog outside on walks, or in and around your house will boost your dog’s confidence!
 This is especially important with getting your puppy comfortable with meeting new people, loud trucks, and other city noises.

 On walks, by remembering the treats, you can reduce how much stuff your dog eats from the ground.
 Instead of constantly searching the ground for things to put in their mouth, they are rewarded — “YES!” followed by a treat — by looking and focusing on you!
-See: Name Game
+(See: Name Game)

-At Zen Dog Training, we recommend that in addition to treats, you use some of your puppy’s daily food for training.
-When you proactively substitute the food bowl with obedience training, socialization exercises, and taking treats from your fingers and hands your — dog will learn to expect good things from people!
+Most owners waste an opportunity twice-a-day by giving their dog bowls of food in exchange for nothing.
+At Zen Dog Training we recommend you use regular meals and kibble during obedience training, socialization exercises, and taking treats from your fingers and hands.
+Your dog will learn to expect good things from people!